joblabteam/joblab_test/README.md

 ### Scenario

-Given we have Applicants and Employers, when one employer creates a new Vacancy, we would like to email matching candidates based on location.
+Given we have Applicants and Employers, when one employer creates a new Vacancy, we would like to get an list of applicants ordered by the following criteria:

-The email will have two links:
+- location
-- interested
+- salary
-- not interested
+- availability

-We want to keep track of the Applicants `interested` / `not interested` in the role.

-### Notes

-- keep `matching algorithm` simple
-- same with email template
-- app does not need to send `real` emails

 ### Submission